triffid/kiki/linux/Readme.txt

   Development Tools

-    You will need a version 3 gcc compiler to build kiki.
+    You will need a gcc compiler to build kiki.

-    The environment variable CXX should point to the location of the c++-compiler, e.g: /usr/bin/g++-3.2
+    The environment variable CXX should point to the location of the c++-compiler, e.g: /usr/bin/g++-9

   SDL libraries